cloudsolver/aws-saa/atoms/CloudTrail.md

 | Data Events (default off)      | S3 operations, Lambda operations etc. This is high volume.                                    |
 | Insight                        | Creates a baseline and then alerts on anomalies e.g. gaps in periodic maintenance, bursts, service limits. ![[Pasted image 20230316131543.png]]                                                                                              |

+*Note*: In order to log access to S3 bucket access.
+Data Events will need to be turned on.

 > **Notification Architecture with CloudTrail**
 > ![[Pasted image 20230316131732.png|512]]
 > Fig. DynamoDB table deletion sends an email via [[EventBridge]]